 Typical story.
 The zombies might have some very interesting canon explanation.
 Maybe the fight sequences are very well described.
 Possibly this story might have a lot of people who like it as a fun romp.
 But notice how the characters are just reacting to their environment.
 Everything that happens, happens TO them.
 Even the guns they find, they just stumble upon accidentally.
 Except for the decision to leave, they aren't really moving the story.
 The story is moving them.

 Story two also involves six survivors.
-Two are brothers who are roommates and are crazy devoted to each other.
+Two are brothers named Dam and Seen who are roommates and are devoted to each other.
 Three others are in a love triangle (one woman, two men very jealous of each other).
 And one is a woman who is always trying to prove herself as just as capable as men.
 They are also stuck in an apartment complex.

 Same basic story right?
 But every single thing that happened was driven by the characters' motivations and choices.
 They basically killed each other (or themselves)–they just happened to use zombies to do it.
 In the second story, the characters are driving the action.
 It's always their choices and their motivations that are pushing the plot forward, rather than the plot pushing them.
 That is what changes a fun romp into something that could possibly be a really good zombie story.
 There's human condition, grief allegories, glimpses into the dark side of humanity, love.
 If this were written well, and the characters deepened further, it would probably become a very positively regarded contribution to the genre.

 Without changing the basic structure, we made it all about the characters.
 That's what character driven means.
 It has nothing to do with how many action sequences you have.